eclipse-archived/ceylon-lang.org/code/source.md

  <tr><th>Issue reporting</th><td><a href="https://github.com/ceylon/ceylon-compiler/issues">https://github.com/ceylon/ceylon-compiler/issues</a></td></tr>
 </table>

-This is where you'll find the `ceylonc` compiler and the `ceylond` API documentation compiler, as well as the Ceylon ant tasks.
+This is where you'll find the `ceylon compile` compiler and the `ceylon doc` API documentation compiler, some other command line tools, as well as the Ceylon ant tasks.

 You can find out how to run these commands from the [documentation](#{site.urls.spec_current}#tools).